NevinAF/bga-ts-template/README.md

 - `[source-folder]`: The folder where the source files are located relative to the BGA project folder.
 If not specified, the source folder will be `./source`.
 Note that this does not need to be included in the project folder.
 Example: `../src`.

 ALL other configurations can be omitted and  only serve to add better autofill, error correction, and documentation.
 See [Configurations](#configurations) for more information on the configuration options.

+> **Looking for typescript only?** Simply remove all options except `--typescript` from the `init` script.
+This will generate only the typescript files and configurations (just 3 files!).

 > Some options, like most `*.jsonc` options, might seem unneeded/redundant to some developers.
 Simply remove these options to avoid generating these files.